 For those who missed the article I posted on examiner.com back in December, click here to learn about the defining moment when Rain realized the seriousness of her father’s illness.
 And you can get additional information about Rain Pryor, including show and contact information, at www.rainpryor.com.

-Check out the next MMT MS Awareness Week piece on Wednesday, featuring legendary songstress Jennifer Holliday, and help us raise funds for the Philly Walk MS campaign by clicking the logo at the top right of this page or click here.
+Check out the next MMT MS Awareness Week piece on Wednesday, featuring legendary songstress Jennifer Holliday, and help raise funds for the Philly Walk MS campaign by clicking here.

 Until next thought family, Thomasena